 About my work:

 I am intrigued by the notion that human consiousness creates reality, having an impact on how we process, remember and understand the world around us.
 It implies that we see the world around us as we are and that the physical world that we perceive is not something that is separate from us.
-In that respect the photographic medium can serve as a tool to translate the information that is created in our minds, as we observe the world around us, into a tanglible experience.
+In that respect the photographic medium can be seen as a tool to translate our state of mind and the information that is created in our minds, as we observe the world around us, into a tanglible experience.
 It can equally be understood as a practice towards ever shifting perspectives.
 Thus things become real because we give them our attention.
 In conclusion, our perception, our thinking and our existence in this world are repeatedly put to the test.

 The natural world equally inspires me.
 For me it stands as a metaphor for the ephemeral, for our inseparability from nature and the attempt to find a deeper meaning of human existence.